-The London low emissions zone now extends to the area inside the North Circular and South Circular, but excludes the roads themselves.
-Similarly, the Birmingham zone covers the area inside the A4530 Middleway Ring Road.
-Other cities plan to follow, including Bath, Newcastle and Sheffield, along with several Scottish cities.
+The London low emissions zone currently extends to the area inside the North Circular and South Circular, but excludes the roads themselves.
+From 29 August 2023 it will expand to include all London boroughs, covering much of the area inside the M25 motorway (https://lruc.content.tfl.gov.uk/guide-to-ulez-expansion-2023.pdf).

 ULEZ exemption for classic vehicles

-ULEZ compliance/charge exemption is based on the car having been originally built to Euro 4 emissions standards: • CO 1.0g/km • THC 0.1g/km • NOx 0.08g/km.
+ULEZ compliance/charge exemption is based on petrol cars having been originally built to Euro 4 (or higher) emissions standards: • CO 1.0g/km • THC 0.1g/km • NOx 0.08g/km.
 Petrol cars sold in the UK from January 2005 had to be built to Euro 4 standard or higher, although some older cars were already built to this standard and are therefore ULEZ compliant.
 The TFL check-your-vehicle page above should confirm this for your vehicle.

-Can I modify my non-compliant car to Euro 4 standards?
+Can I modify my non-compliant car to Euro 4 (or higher) standards?

 ULEZ exemption is based on the standards that the car was originally built to.
 It is our understanding that modifying a non-compliant car to the emissions standards above will not make it ULEZ charge exempt.